 - A representative of the estate of a deceased or a close relation in respect of funeral expenses

-Adams & Adams is able to assist with all aspects of RAF claims.
+Let Adams & Adams RAF attorneys assist with all aspects of your RAF claims.

 Contact one of our RAF Professionals

 We have offices in Pretoria, Johannesburg, Cape Town, and Durban, please contact your nearest office for any legal enquiry or assistance.